-Robert M. Wachter, MD, leads UCSF’s top teachers and selected guest faculty in a comprehensive hospital medicine review aimed at enhancing your diagnostic and management skills with wide-ranging presentations in critical care, perioperative care, patient safety, hospital neurology, cardiology, GI, hematology, oncology, nephrology, and infectious diseases, Lecture topics in this Oakstone CME program include:
+Led by Robert M. Wachter, MD, UCSF’s top teachers and selected guest faculty deliver a focused review of the clinical issues most relevant to hospitalists and those who care for inpatients — broad content in critical care, perioperative care, radiology, hospital neurology, cardiology, GI, diabetes, hematology, oncology, nephrology, infectious diseases, and more.

-ICU Management Pearls for the Hospitalist - Lekshmi Santhosh, MD, MAEd
+Cardiology Pearls for the Hospitalist - Lucas Zier, MD

 Clinical Problem-Solving Exercise - Gurpreet Dhaliwal, MD